Councils & Committees

-Bell Memorial Union Committee (BMUC): The Bell Memorial Union Committee is a 10-member standing committee chaired by the AS Vice President of Facilities and Services consisting of seven students and three University appointed non-students.
+Associated Students Facilities Committee (ASFC): The Associated Students Facilities Committee, formerly known as Bell Memorial Union Committee (BMUC), is a 10-member standing committee chaired by the AS Vice President of Facilities and Services consisting of seven students and three University appointed non-students.
 This committee is responsible for establishing procedures and policies for the use of the Bell Memorial Union and all programs and services funded by the student union fee, including the Wildcat Recreation Center.
 This committee also plans for any future construction or lease of facilities for AS use.
 Meeting agendas are available online here.
 For more information contact the chair at firstname.lastname@example.org.

 Student Academic Senate (SAS): The Student Academic Senate represents the voice of the student body on academic affairs.
 SAS is chaired by the AS Director of University Affairs and is comprised of seven elected student senators representing each of the seven colleges within the University.
 Additionally, several students at large as well as faculty and staff advisors are invited to serve as voting or non-voting members.
 The Senate is responsible for representing the student voice on issues related to the curricular experience and creates a true link between the Associated Students and the seven University Colleges.
 Senators also serve on campus-wide committees and act as a liaison between students and college administrators to increase communication, interaction, and cooperation between administration, faculty, and the Associated Students.
 Meeting agendas are available online (add url?).
 For more information contact the chair at email@example.com.